Introduction

 Note

-• In particular, TLP will never adjust the settings due to CPU load, battery charge level or else
+In particular, TLP will not adjust the settings due to CPU load, battery charge level or else on its own initiative

 Features

-Power saving settings are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation:
+Power saving settings are organized into profiles, enabling you to adjust between savings and performance independently for battery and AC operation.
+Version 1.9 introduces a third profile called power-saver.

 Additional power saving settings - independent of the power source - are: